DataBiosphere/leonardo/README.md

 ```

 #### Overrides
-By adding entries to `./local/overrides.env`, you can override the value of any variable from k8s.
+By adding entries to `./local/overrides.env`, you can override the value of any variable from k8s for Leo.

 #### Unsetting
-By adding entries to `./local/unset.env`, you can remove variables from k8s.
+By adding entries to `./local/unset.env`, you can remove variables from k8s for Leo.
 Applied after retrieving
 variables from k8s and before applying overrides.

 #### Host alias